 Choosing the Right Size 50 Amp Generator

 Choosing the right size 50 Amp generator depends entirely on your needs.
-If you own an RV that requires 50 Amps of current, the minimum wattage recommended is around 4,000.
-Of course, if you’re running multiple appliances, i.e., a microwave, a TV, a refrigerator, and AC, you’ll need a bit more wattage.
+If you own an RV that requires 50 Amp of current, the minimum wattage recommended is around 4,000.
+Of course, if you’re running multiple appliances, i.e., a microwave, a TV, a refrigerator, and Air Conditioner , you’ll need a bit more wattage.

-Here’s how to figure out the correct size portable generator for your needs:
+Here’s how to figure out the correct size generator for your needs:

 Determine the Size You Need

 Generators produce running watts and surge (or, starting) watts.
 Surge watts are the maximum that your generator can produce at once, and running watts are what your generator can produce and run several hours of continuous operation.

 To determine your wattage requirements, here’s what you need to do: